 - Platinum – The most premium plan, it covers around 90% of medical costs.
 It has the highest monthly payments and the lowest deductible.

 Does BlueCross BlueShield Cover Mental Health & Substance Abuse Treatment?

-While the nitty-gritty of each plan depends on the individual policy, BlueCross BlueShield plans generally cover addiction treatments if not whole, at least in part.
-Most BCBS plans also cover medical detox if the same has been mandated as part of treatment especially in cases of treatment for alcohol addiction, opiate addiction, and benzodiazepine addiction.
+While the nitty-gritty of each plan depends on the individual policy, BlueCross BlueShield plans generally cover addiction treatments if not in whole, at least in part.
+Most BCBS plans also cover medical detox if the same has been mandated as part of treatment, especially in cases of treatment for alcohol addiction, opiate addiction, and benzodiazepine addiction.
 This is because detoxing from these substances is fraught with risks and hence requires to be medically monitored.

 At Find Addiction Rehabs we have a team of insurance specialists who can verify your Blue Cross insurance for detox and rehab.
 The process is fast and easy.
 Our Representatives will explain to you all the benefits under your BCBS policy, and the treatment options available to you covered by your insurance.